 There are many different types of travelers, but if there is one single thing that we all have in common, it is that we all freaking love going on an African safari.
 Or don’t we?
 Of all the African countries, Kenya is perhaps the best country to do it in.
 Why?
 Because Kenya is home to the Maasai Mara, which is the National Park with the highest concentration of mammals in the world.

 However, many travelers (especially the budget ones) get very disappointed when they realize how expensive it can be.
 If you try to book in advance from your home country, you’ll see that prices start at $800 for just a 3-day safari in the Maasai Mara.
-Not many budget travelers can afford such a large amount, right?
+Not many budget travelers, and especially backpackers, can afford such a large amount, right?

 Moreover, if you want to get a better deal, one of the most common ways is to book it once you are in Nairobi.
 Normally, backpacker hostels offer the best rates, but the final price will never go lower than $120-$130 per day.
 The minimum number of days to book is 3 days; therefore, you’ll end up paying at least around $380 for the Maasai Mara safari.
 What is included in this package?